NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/Objects/Return Line Item.md

 ## Return Line Item
-Return line item object represents the line item on a return that can be seen in the EPay Advantage site.
+Return line item object represents the line item to be associated to a return.
 This will always need to be sent as an array or list.
 This object may be included as a child attribute of other JSON objects (such as [Return](Return.md)).

 | Attribute | Data Type | Definition | Max Length |
 | :----------- | :--------- | :--------- | :--------- |